Goal 13: Policies, processes and practices

 Co-operative planning for climate change disasters

 We are involved in co-operative planning for climate change disasters at both local and regional levels, working closely with government.
-Locally, our Grow Green Project supports local government, partners and stakeholders to design and deliver a detailed green infrastructure masterplan for climate action resilience in West Gorton, Manchester.
+Locally, our Grow Green Project supports collaborative planning with local government, community partners, and stakeholders to design and deliver a detailed green infrastructure masterplan for climate resilience in West Gorton, Manchester.
+This initiative aims to create climate-resilient cities by embedding nature-based solutions into urban planning, such as flood management systems and heat mitigation measures, to reduce the risks that can lead to displacement during climate-related disasters.
 Regionally, our RESIN Eco-cities project involves leading a consortium of researchers at the forefront of urban climate adaptation research.

 Inform and support government